urbandroid-team/dont-kill-my-app/_vendors-content/blackview/user.md

 ## Auto Clean-up

 This optimization was actually confirmed by Blackview support (for BV9200 running Android 12).
-This feature is present in <strong>System Manager</strong> app (there is a separate app, not the regular Android Settings!).
+This feature is present in <strong>System Manager</strong> app (there is a separate app, not the regular Android Settings!):

+*System Manager → App Management → Permission Manager → Auto Clean → Select APP → TURN ON*.

 <div class="img-block">
   <figure>